abhi1nandy2/Order_As_Supervision/README.md

-# Code for the ARR 2023 Submission - 'Order-Based Pre-training Strategies for Procedural Text Understanding'
+# Code for the NAACL 2024 Paper - 'Order-Based Pre-training Strategies for Procedural Text Understanding'

 ## Required dependencies